MG-/NetBSD_ssh_chatbox/README.md

 Tested on NetBSD 9.3
 Compile using cc without further parameters.

+This program should be considered experimental / proof of concept.

 preparation:
 * create user anonymous
 * make this program the shell of user anonymous, using chsh -s [filename] anonymous